eclipse/openvsx/openshift/README.md

 * 2.1.
 Build and Publish OpenVSX Image

 Build the OpenVSX image and push it to the OpenShift internal registry.
 You'll ask to enter the OpenVSX version to deploy (default is v0.17.0).

 * 2.2.
 Build and Publish OpenVSX CLI Image

 Build the OpenVSX CLI image and push it to the OpenShift internal registry.

 * 2.3.
 Deploy OpenVSX

 Deploy the OpenVSX registry using the provided `openvsx-deployment.yml` template

 * 2.4.
 Add OpenVSX user with PAT to the DB

 This command adds a new OpenVSX user along with a Personal Access Token (PAT) to the PostgreSQL database.

 * 2.5.
-Configure Che to use the internal Open VSX registry
+Configure Che to use the internal OpenVSX registry

 In case you have deployed Eclipse Che on the cluster, you can patch it to use your private OpenVSX registry.

+* 2.6.
+Publish VS Code Extension to the internal OpenVSX

+This command facilitates publishing a VS Code extension to the local OpenVSX registry.
+It prompts the user to provide the extension's namespace name and download URL.
+The extension is then downloaded into a temporary folder inside the ovsx-cli pod, a namespace is created (if not already present), and the extension is published to the OpenVSX registry.
+Afterward, the temporary file is deleted.
+This command is ideal for adding custom or internal extensions to a local OpenVSX instance.

 ## OpenShift Template (openvsx-deployment.yml)
 You can find the deployment YAML configuration in the `openvsx-deployment.yml` file.
 This template defines the deployments, services, and route for the PostgreSQL database, Elasticsearch, OpenVSX Server, and OpenVSX CLI.